celery/pytest-celery/docs/getting-started/first-steps.rst

 Test Nodes
 ----------

-A test node is the logcial representation of a :ref:`test container <test-containers>`.
+A test node is the logical representation of a :ref:`test container <test-containers>`.
 It encapsulates the logic of a specific context and provides useful APIs to interact with the container.

 To represent a node within the environment, implement a class that inherits from